DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Utility/writer.rst

         - BAG (.bag)

 - Write Data:
-    The data to write to files.
+    The data to be written to files.

 **Save to**

-- File Path: Available in From File mode.
+- File Path:
+    Available in From File mode.

-- File Prefix (Default: "daoai_"):
+- File Prefix (Default: "daoai\_"):
+    The string to be appended to the start of the file name.

 - Start Index (Default: 0):
     The starting index of the file to be saved.